kaust-rccl/Dist-DL-training/deepspeed/README.md

     - Model parameters (new in Stage 3)
 - Reduces peak memory usage drastically during training
 - Enables very large models to be trained on fewer GPUs.

+Enable this feature in your DeepSpeed config by including:

 ```json
   "zero_optimization": {